-(c) Courses for which credit and exemption have been given on the basis of qualifications obtained outside the Faculty/University shall not be taken into account in this calculation, except where the prescribed Schedule of Courses allows for a student to take a course outside of the Faculty of Engineering for credit.
+- (c) Courses for which credit and exemption have been given on the basis of qualifications obtained outside the Faculty/University shall not be taken into account in this calculation, except where the prescribed Schedule of Courses allows for a student to take a course outside of the Faculty of Engineering for credit. - (d) Credit hours earned in courses taken on a Pass-Fail basis shall not be included in calculating grade point averages.